victor-flindt/dactyl-cc-viggo/README.md

 ## Printing the body & plates

 So first things first, you will need to get hold of somebody who can 3D print the main body and the backplates of the keyboard.
-I decided to go with and online service (insert link to JLCPCB) because i wanted to try out some fancy 3D print materials from SLA printing, however this was probably way overkill.
+I decided to go with and online service,[JLCPCB](https://jlcpcb.com/3d-printing?from=Jesse), because i wanted to try out some fancy 3D print materials from SLA printing, however this was probably way overkill.
 A friend of mine who is was doing the build alongside with decided to have the print done with more tradtional PLA type print, and not only did this print go WAY faster it was also WAY cheaper.
 Even though the final quality of the SLA print is nicer, by a minor margin, i would probably not go with SLA print were i to do this again.
 It also turned out that the material itself posed some problems since it was not possible to melt the threads in as the material would crumble instead of melt when exposed to heat.

 All the 3D parts can be found in the STL folder, which contains the original dactyl-cc modified with holes for RJ9 connector (yes we are going to be using RJ9, not shitty 3mm audio cables), a hole for a USB-C connector and a wall mounted arduino-pro mircro case. (insert link to the thingyverse arduino mount).
 Also the backplate has been made thicker to meet JLCPCB print requirements.